DAM-Labs/orion/README.md

 - lighttpd

 ### Python
-Please see the [requirements.txt](./requirements.txt) file for needed modules.
-After you create your virtual environment, run this command: `pip install -r requirements.txt`
+Please see the [requirements.txt](./requirements.txt) file for the required modules.
+After you create your virtual environment, run this command: `pip install -r requirements.txt` to install the modules.

 ### Our Prototype
 - [x] SBC [Pi 0 2W, 4, 5]